 Step Two: Read Books

-Regardless of your political and/or religious beliefs, you should be reading books like these with your children and talking to them about race so they are prepared to be compassionate human beings who carry a variety of perspectives in their hearts as they shape their world views.
+Regardless of your political and/or religious beliefs, you can read books like these with your children and talking to them about race so they are prepared to be compassionate human beings who carry a variety of perspectives in their hearts as they shape their world views.

 Step Three: Decide What to Say